ComplianceJanuary 17, 2024|UpdatedMarch 07, 2025

 How to get a business license

-If you operate a small business, you will likely need to obtain a business license or a permit from your state or local government or the federal government in order to legally operate.
+If you have a small business, you will probably need to obtain at least one business license or permit from your state or local government to legally operate.
+For some industries, there are federal-level licensing and registration requirements.

-In this article, we explain business license rules, what licenses or permits you may require, and how to apply for a business license.
+In this article, we explain business license rules, what licenses or permits you may need to obtain, and how to apply for business licenses and permits.

 What is a business license?

-A business license is issued by a state or local government agency.
-It grants your business the legal right to do business and operate within a jurisdiction.
+A business license is an official document or registration that grants your business the legal right to do business within a jurisdiction.
+It can be issued by a state or local government agency, or both.

-Having a license proves that you are complying with rules and regulations that protect your business and customers.
-It also protects your reputation as a company that customers can trust to do business with.
+Having a license represents that your business is complying with rules and regulations that protect both your business and customers.
+It also demonstrates to customers that your business is reputable and trustworthy, thereby helping to preserve its reputation.

-There are many licensing requirements; however, the most common is a general business license, also known as a business privilege license, business tax registration, or basic business license.
+The most commonly required type of business license is a general business license, sometimes referred to as a business privilege license, business tax registration, or basic business license.

 A general business license is typically issued by a county or municipality.
-It grants you the privilege of doing business in that jurisdiction.
-If you operate within several locations, you may need to adhere to licensing requirements in each city or county you operate within.
+This license grants you the privilege of doing business in that jurisdiction.
+If you operate in other locations, even within the same state, you may need to obtain a separate business license for each.

 What business licenses and permits do I need?

-Business licenses and permits vary by the type of business and location.
-Requirements may also change over time.
-Your business will likely need to obtain one or more of the following licenses or permits:
+Business licenses and permits vary by the type of business and state, and local jurisdiction.
+Specific requirements may also change over time.
+Your business may need to obtain one or more of the following licenses, permits, or registrations:

-• Sales tax license: If your business collects sales and use tax you must comply with sales tax registration requirements from your state tax authority and obtain a state tax identification number.
+• Sales tax license: If your business is required to collect sales and use tax, you must comply with sales tax registration requirements from your state tax authority and obtain a state tax identification number.

 • General business license: These are typically required by local counties and municipalities for the privilege of doing business in that jurisdiction.
-Certain states, such as Washington and Alaska, require that a business obtains a general business license or the equivalent from both state and local governments.
+Certain states, such as Washingtonand Alaska, require that a business obtain a general business license or the equivalent from both state and local governments.

-• Professional/occupational license: A number of industries (such as medical and pharmacy, law firms, architects, insurance, and construction) are highly regulated in each state, which means your business may need to comply with industry-specific licensing and certification rules.
+• Professional/occupational license: A number of industries (such as medical and pharmacy, law firms, architects, insurance, and construction) are highly regulated in each state.
+This means your business may need to comply with industry-specific licensing and certification rules.

 • Special state-issued licenses and permits: If your business sells liquor, lottery tickets, gasoline, and/or firearms you must obtain a state-issued permit for these activities.